How to Prepare for the ACT Math Test

 Translate Language Into Math, or Vice Versa

-Don’t be shy about marking up your test booklet.
-Looking at a large chunk of text can make it difficult to pull the relevant pieces you’ll need to answer the question.
-Try circling or underlining crucial information to make things more manageable.
-You can then write them underneath to see what you have and what you’ll need.
+Don’t be shy about marking up your ACT Math test booklet.
+Looking at a large chunk of text by itself can make it difficult to pull out the relevant pieces you’ll need to answer the question.

 It would be best if you also were mindful of math language.
 Phrases such as "the number of," "how much," or "how many" often represent variables.
-Other phrases, such as "equal to" or "how much more," can tell you more about how to structure an equation.
+Other phrases, such as "equal to" or "how much more," can tell you more about how you should structure an equation.
 This method can also work the other way if the question calls for it.

 Brush Up on Your Multiple Choice Skills